StuartApp/stuart-client-php/README.md

 # Stuart PHP Client
-For more details, visit [Stuart API documentation](https://stuart.api-docs.io).
+For a complete documentation of all endpoints offered by the Stuart API, you can visit [Stuart API documentation](https://stuart.api-docs.io).

 ## Install
 Via Composer (**Note:** will be available when published to [packagist](https://packagist.org)).